e-d-i-n-i/owasp-juice-shop-2023/04 - Five Star Feedback/README.md

 # Five-Star Feedback Challenge

+This challenge is about getting rid of all 5-star customer feedback.

 1. **Navigate to Feedback Section**:

    - Go to the relevant section where customer feedback is displayed.
 This is usually found under a feedback or reviews tab in the administration panel.